In a well-known New Testament passage, Christ addresses a misconception that many had in that day, which is also held by many today.

 Among the many places in the New Testament where the matter of authority is mentioned is Colossians 3:17: "Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father."
 We understand what "in the name of" means — it means "by the authority of."
 When a policeman knocks on your door and says, "Open up, in the name of the law," he is claiming that he is acting with authority.
 So Paul writes to the Colossian church, instructing them that "in word" (their teaching) and "deed," they are to do these things "in the name of the Lord Jesus" — by his authority.

 Many churches today do many things that seem "good" to them, but they are absolutely without any authority from God.
 When we go to the Word of God, where do we find authority for churches sponsoring ball teams, having raffles, having women preachers, using instrumental music in worship, giving honored titles to their ministers ("Reverend," "Father," etc.), wearing special robes to set them apart, having car washes to raise money, building gymnasiums, etc., and the list could go on and on.

-The point is, these things are "without authority," and therefore Christ calls them "lawless," as they are not in "the will of My Father."
+The point is, that these things are "without authority," and therefore Christ calls them "lawless," as they are not in "the will of My Father."
 If they were in the Father's Will (the New Testament), then surely we could point to the passage that mentions them.